 Broadcom is sampling its first 5nm ASIC device for data centre and cloud infrastructure.

-The chip is built on TSMC’s N5 process and measuring 625 mm 2 with PCIe Gen5 protocol, 112-Gbps SerDes, HBM2e memory operating at 3.6 Gbps, and 3.6-Tbps Die2Die PHY IP using TSMC's CoWoS interposer technology.
+The chip is built on TSMC’s N5 process and measures 625 mm 2 with PCIe Gen5 protocol, 112-Gbps SerDes, HBM2e memory operating at 3.6 Gbps, and 3.6-Tbps Die2Die PHY IP using TSMC's CoWoS interposer technology.
 CoWoS (Chip-on-Wafer-on-Substrate) allows multiple die side-by-side on a silicon interposer interconnected with micro-bumps.

 The company has a number of ASICs in development on the N5 process targeting artificial intelligence (AI), high performance computing (HPC) and 5G wireless infrastructure applications with twice the performance for training and inference applications.